MEd in Secondary Education New England field-based learning

 - Educational trainer

-Median annual wage for secondary school teachers (except special and career/technical education) occupations as of May 2023, according to the U.S. Bureau of Labor Statistics (BLS).1
+Median annual wage nationally for secondary school teachers (except special and career/technical education) occupations as of May 2023, according to the U.S. Bureau of Labor Statistics (BLS).1 Statistic not based on wage data for SNHU graduates.

 Understanding the numbers